microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraUser.md

 ```

 ### -ConsentProvidedForMinor
-Sets whether consent has been obtained for minors.
+Sets whether consent has to obtained for minors.
 Allowed values: null, granted, denied, and notRequired.

 ```yaml
 Type: String